Climate Governance Forum 2026

 Mark Rigotti, CEO and Managing Director of the AICD, will open the Climate Governance Forum with remarks to welcome attendees and set the scene for the day’s discussions.

-This session examines how boards strengthen organisational resilience in the face of climate and energy disruption.
-It will explore oversight of energy security, diversification of supply, exposure to price volatility and system shocks, and how current geopolitical and market dynamics are accelerating the need for both resilience and transition planning.
-Directors will consider how resilience intersects with strategy, risk and operations, and what questions to ask management to ensure the organisation can withstand and adapt to an increasingly uncertain environment.
+How are boards strengthening organisational resilience in the face of climate and energy disruption?
+This session will explore oversight of energy security, diversification of supply, exposure to price volatility and system shocks, and how current geopolitical and market dynamics are accelerating the need for both resilience and transition planning.
+Directors will consider what boards should prioritise in an increasingly

-A macro view of the global policy and market environment, including how Australia’s targets sit in that context and what current trajectories suggest for 2030 and beyond.
+A macro view of the global policy and market environment, including how Australia’s climate targets and industrial settings sit within broader international trends.

 Morning Tea